Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The moneyline set for this matchup implies the Tigers have a 37% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 45.5% chance of pulling out a win.

-- Detroit's games have gone over the total in 37 of its 69 chances.
+- So far this season, Detroit and its opponents have hit the over in 40 of its 73 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!